-Good Friday is the only true “Friday for Future”.
-The events of Good Friday, when Jesus was crucified, have the power to determine our future and the course of our life and our entire future, like nothing else.
+Good Friday is the true “Friday for Future”.
+What happened on Good Friday, the day Jesus was crucified 2,000 years ago, has the power to determine the course of our life and our entire future, like nothing else.

 No one takes my life from Me

-When Jesus came into the world, he had one purpose in life: to die.
+When Jesus came into the world, he had one purpose: to die.
 For three years, his life and ministry attracted the crowds in 1st century Judea.
 He preached many sermons, told many parables, but one pivotal statement he made was: “For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
-(Mark 10:45) And when he died that Friday 2000 years ago, his final words were: “Mission accomplished!”
-(Greek: “Tetelestai”)
+(Mark 10:45) And when he died that Friday 2,000 years ago, his final words were: “Tetelestai – mission accomplished!”

 Pin for later: